1gromadskaya/1gromadskaya/README.md

 ### <div align="center">Неllo👋</div>

 My name is Alina Gromadskaya, I'm a 3 year student at Faculty of Applied Maths and Computer Science at BSU.
-I really like the field of data engineering and I want to develop in it.
+Beginner Data Engineer with a strong interest in data processing, storage, and performance optimization.
+Dedicated to developing fundamental programming skills into practical solutions for data infrastructure challenges.
+A self-motivated individual seeking a long-term position to build and manage reliable data systems in a professional environment that fosters continuous learning and technical excellence

 <br/>